cmq2002/Expansion_shield_STMNucleo/README.md

 ## General Information:
 - Major components: DHT-20 sensor and LCD 16x2
-- Purpose: Measuring temperature and humidity then print out using the LCD.
+- Purpose: Measuring temperature and humidity then print out the information using the LCD.
 - Project layout:
   - The Altiutm Designer folder includes Schematic and PCB layout of the Expansion Shield for STM Nucleo.
   - The STM32 folder consists of the program to control this shield.